Sophon 1.15 is here

 Features

-Upload, extract, index, and Q&A across PDFs, DOCX, spreadsheets, images, and audio.
+Upload, extract, index, and ask grounded, citation-backed questions across PDFs, DOCX, spreadsheets, images, and audio.

 Sophon's document pipeline lets you upload files and then talk to them.
 PDFs, Word docs, spreadsheets, images, Markdown, HTML, and audio all get normalized into searchable text, chunked, embedded (on Pro/Enterprise), and indexed.
-Agents can summarize, compare, extract, and answer questions — with citations back to the source.
+Agents can summarize, compare, extract, and answer questions — with retrieval-grounded answers that cite the exact passages they came from.
+You can also save any URL straight into the library, view every format in the in-app viewer, and keep version history when a document's content changes.

 Supported formats